 Get your board members, volunteers, staffers or even clients involved.
 Make it fun.
 (They’ll come if you feed them supper!)

 This is well worth your time and effort!

 Plus it’s a great opportunity to connect, and get some feedback.

 If folks are willing to chat, take this opportunity to learn a bit about how they got connected with you, and see if there are other ways they’d like to become involved.

 Gratitude is most effective when it’s repeated (per research by Dr. Martin Seligman).
 So don’t let the fact that your donor has received an emailed or mailed thank you stop you from connecting more personally.

-Don’t thank them for helping your organization be successful.
+Don’t thank donors for helping your organization be successful.
 Instead thank them for the impact THEY are making.

 Take the time to appreciate your donors BEFORE you send another solicitation.
 Then they are much more likely to keep your organization on their short list of favored causes.

 TIP #4: Calendar items you may want to piggy-back your appeals and/or donor communications on in the coming months: